phnx-im/docs/src/spec/delivery_service.md

 TODO: Do we want to require that the EID commits are sent into *every* group?
 That might be a bit excessive.

 TODO: Instead of having a user auth key, we could also rely on a signature by the QS like when adding a user.
 This gives us slightly tighter guarantees, because a user can't just place someone else's client into the group claiming (towards the DS) that it's actually its own.
 (This doesn't quite work, but maybe we can make it work somehow.)

-#### Adding a new user to the group

-Operation, where the commit contains one or more own Add proposals containing all clients of a new user.
-The sender has to additionally provide a signature of the user's QS to help the DS validate that the KeyPackage indeed all belong to one user, as well as a timestamp to prove that the KeyPackages were recently obtained.

-This operation can only be performed by clients of users marked as *admin*.

-Note that the receiving clients instead use the user's EID and the encrypted intermediate client credentials to validate this fact.

-The sender also has to provide the new user's encrypted EID state, as well as the encrypted, intermediate client credentials of the clients the commit adds.

-The DS then creates a new user profile for the user, leaving the user auth key blank until the user's first update.

 #### Removing one or more users